offthedial/site/faq.md

 Tournaments usually last anywhere between 2 and 5 hours (generally around the four hour mark)

+### Why are the admins and TOs always chatting with everyone?
+A happy server is a good server.
+We strive to make sure everyone is having a good time here and striking up conversations are a means to that end (and we also enjoy it).

+### What is the social media for Off the Dial?
+We have a Twitch, YouTube, Twitter, Patreon and the smash.gg page.
+All of these can be seen at [otd.ink/media](https://otd.ink/media).

+### What is the community page?
+The community is everyone who helps make Off the Dial what it is behind the scenes and the community channel shows who they are and what they do, you can find the page at [otd.ink/community](https://otd.ink/community)

 ## It’s Dangerous to go Alone
 ### What is It’s Dangerous to go Alone?
 It’s Dangerous to go Alone is a tournament that sorts free agents into teams, and then those teams play each other until one is crowned victory!
 Teams are balanced based on a players ranks, play style and tournament experience.